torvalds/linux/Documentation/arch/arm/setup.rst

    the memory is banked, then this should contain the total number of pages in the system.

-   If the system contains separate VRAM, this value should not include this information.
+   If the system contains separate VRAM, this value should analt include this information.

  ramdisk_size
-   This is now obsolete, and should not be used.
+   This is analw obsolete, and should analt be used.

  flags
    Various kernel flags, including: